Best Known For

 Martin Gore continues to write for and perform as part of Depeche Mode.
 In 2012, he released an electronic dance album with former colleague Vince Clarke.
 The album, entitled Ssss, is the first collaboration between Gore and Clarke since 1981.

-Martin Gore relocated to Santa Barbara, California, after Depeche Mode disbanded.
-He is divorced from his wife of 12 years, lingerie designer and model Suzanne Boisvert-Gore.
+Martin Gore relocated to Santa Barbara, California, later in his career, and divorced his wife, model Suzanne Boisvert-Goreof, after 12 years of marriage.
 They are the parents of three children.
 Gore embraced sobriety after struggling with alcoholism for a number of years.

 © 2013 A+E Networks.
 All rights reserved.